 You should also consider joining a niche-specific group.
 Not necessarily a blogging group, for example, I am a “mommy blogger” so I am in a few mommy groups.
 Not mommy blogger groups, but groups for moms.
 If you are active and participate in those groups, you can gain followers and readers to your site.
 One example is if someone posts to the group with a question, and I happen to have a blog post that covers an answer, I will leave them a link to the post ALONG WITH a written-out answer.
 Seriously, be genuine, and don’t just link drop.

 Pinterest is my favorite way to get traffic to my site.
 Most of my traffic comes from Pinterest and it remains rather steady.
 I won’t get super in detail here, but if you want more info you can read my in-depth post on driving traffic via Pinterest.
 Basically, you want to have a business account first and foremost.

 Okay, so SEO is not my strongest area, but it doesn’t need to be!
 Thanks to plugins like Yoast, a lot of the work is done for me!
 I use the free version and have zero complaints.
 Good SEO practices can really help increase blog traffic from organic search.
 I have noticed an up-kick in my organic search since I started using Yoast and focusing on my long-tail keywords.
 This can take a while to master, and I am still working on it but I promise it is worth it.

 All About The E-mail

-There are a plethora of ways you can increase blog traffic, but the above are what works for me.
-Feel free to try them out and tweak them to fir your personal needs.
+There are a plethora of ways you can increase blog traffic, but the above is what works for me.
+Feel free to try them out and tweak them to fit your personal needs.
 Just remember, this isn’t something that happens overnight.
 It takes work and dedication to grow your blog into a business, so don’t let anyone tell you otherwise.